SenseNet/docs.sensenet.com/content/tutorials/content-types.md

   </Field>
 ```

-Now when you create a new contract the value field will be automatically filled with the default value.
+Now, when you create a new contract the value field will be automatically filled with the default value.

 ![Add new contract form](./img/newcontract4.png "Add new contract form with a new field")

 # Delete a field

 To actually delete a field, we need to delete it from the CTD where it is basically defined.
-So for example if we want to delete `EnableLifespan` field system wide, we have to remove it from the `GenericContent` type.
-It is easier if we are working with custom content types, because the non-inherited custom fields could be easily removed from the custom content types.
+So for example if we want to delete `EnableLifespan` field system-wide, we have to remove it from the `GenericContent` type.
+It is easier if we are working with custom content types, because the non-inherited custom fields could be easily removed from these.

 <note severity="error">When you remove a field from a CTD, we delete all the values for that field immediately from the database, so please be careful about it!
 On the other hand, content are not reindexed (it would take too much time), which means you will still be able to find content by their previous field value using a content query - even after that field has been removed from the CTD.</note>